As the coronavirus pandemic wears on, stories have emerged of survivors who continue to suffer chronic illness weeks and even months after recovering.

 As anyone living with ongoing symptoms can attest, the challenge is never strictly physical.
 Being sick often carries a psychological toll, fueling stress, anxiety, and isolation.

-Having myself suffered from a gut disorder from early teenagehood onward, I know firsthand the restrictive – if not crippling – effect ongoing health problems can pose.
+Having myself suffered a gut disorder since my early teens, I know firsthand the restrictive – if not crippling – effect ongoing health problems can have.

 What these experiences ultimately taught me however is that even when overcoming illness might seem impossible, fighting your own definition of “betterness” certainly isn’t.